xulihang/ImageTrans_plugins/mangaOCR/readme.md

 Note: If your device is powerful enough, it is recommended to use [manga-image-translator](https://github.com/xulihang/ImageTrans_plugins/tree/master/mangaTranslatorOCR).

-Install:
+## Installation

+The ONNX version of mangaOCR is included since ImageTrans v4.2.0, so you don't need to do any installation.
+You can find the mangaocr folder under ImageTrans's root.
+If there is not such a folder, you can create one and put [decoder.onnx](https://github.com/xulihang/mangaocr-onnx/releases/download/models/decoder.onnx), [encoder.onnx](https://github.com/xulihang/mangaocr-onnx/releases/download/models/encoder.onnx) and [vocab.txt](https://github.com/xulihang/mangaocr-onnx/releases/download/models/vocab.txt) in it.

+If you need to use Python to have a better performance, you can read the following:

+1. Remove the mangaocr folder under ImageTrans's root.
-1. Install Python3 if it is not installed.
+2. Install Python3 if it is not installed.
-2. Install required packages: `pip3 install bottle==0.12.19 manga_ocr==0.1.4 Paste`.
+3. Install required packages: `pip3 install bottle==0.12.19 manga_ocr==0.1.4 Paste`.
 (Use terminal to run the commands.)
-3. Download the [model](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/manga-ocr-model.zip) and unzip it into a folder.
+4. Download the [model](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/manga-ocr-model.zip) and unzip it into a folder.
-4. Run the server: `python3 server_manga_ocr.py`.
+5. Run the server: `python3 server_manga_ocr.py`.
-5. Unzip the [plugin files](https://github.com/xulihang/ImageTrans-docs/files/10887754/manga-ocr-plugin.zip) in ImageTrans's `plugins` folder and restart ImageTrans. (optional for v1.9.0+)
+6. Unzip the [plugin files](https://github.com/xulihang/ImageTrans-docs/files/10887754/manga-ocr-plugin.zip) in ImageTrans's `plugins` folder and restart ImageTrans. (optional for v1.9.0+)

 **For convenience**, you can also use the packed versions:
 * Windows